 The development of shared services on the Berkeley campus has been a highly collaborative and open endeavor since planning began.
 During the project’s design phase, a team comprised of campus staff, faculty and student volunteers joined in the development of a blueprint solution specifically for Berkeley.
 The team prepared a white paper, which provided an important foundation for the dedicated OE Campus Shared Services (CSS) Implementation Team that followed.
 Of course, as is the case for the other Operational Excellence projects, the proposal, budget and progress have all been public even before the proposal was approved by the Executive Committee.

 Throughout implementation, the team relied on various campus work groups made up of staff, faculty and students collaborating with CSS staff to identify the most effective processes.
 Through the work groups, campus stakeholders have been actively engaged in design proposals, process and funding development, savings expectations and progress against goals.
 Watch an early implementation work group in action in this video.

 Now past the implementation stage, Campus Shared Services is focusing on stabilization and learning from the staff, faculty and students who use our services, how to best meet their needs.
 For example, in a recent redesign of hiring processes for graduate students, CSS teams consulted and partnered with staff from the colleges being served (College of Natural Resources and Biological Sciences Division).
-When looking at improving any campus process, CSS applies a robust process improvement framework with a heavy emphasis on looking at the problem from the campus perspective.
+When looking at improving any campus process, CSS applies a process improvement framework with an emphasis on looking at the process from the campus perspective.

 Governance and Accountability